A how-to guide for cleaning common curtain types

 Looking for high quality curtains?
 Curtains from iSeekBlinds are your first choice for premium Australian made curtains.
 Contact our friendly team today to discuss your options or to ask questions.

 Cleaning your blackout curtains

 Blackout curtains are an obvious choice for many homeowners who want to enjoy privacy and a reduction in sunlight, without compromising on the style and aesthetic appeal of a high-quality curtain.
-Blackout curtains are named because they eliminate sunlight from a room by the nature of their construction.
+Blackout, or blockout, curtains are named because they eliminate sunlight from a room by the nature of their construction.